 - Successful completion (C or above) of NURS 2900 and prerequisite courses taken fall semester

-- Certification as a nursing assistant (CNA) in the State of Minnesota.
+- Current certification as a certified nursing assistant (CNA) in the State of Minnesota.

-- Current immunizations in accordance with St. Catherine University requirements
+- Current immunizations in accordance with St. Catherine University requirements.

 Prerequisite and Supporting Coursework

 The nursing program has a competitive, progressive and challenging curriculum.
 The admission criteria are designed to reflect the basic criteria for entrance into the program.
 To be successful in nursing, however, students should approach the prerequisite and required supporting coursework as important opportunities to demonstrate the best academic performance possible.
 The knowledge and skills gained are important foundational preparation for one's nursing career as an effective healthcare provider.
 To that end, applicants should pursue the highest level of academic performance and preparation possible.